shailendra/github-with-vscode/README.md

 2. Select Timeline Tab
 3. Check commit history for correct file. `Right Click` and select `Copy Commit ID`.
 ![alt](images/timeline-restore.jpg)<br>
-you can also view commit id from Command Prompt by `git log --oneline`<br>
+you can also view commit id by typing `git log --oneline` in Command Prompt<br>

 Now type `checkout` command with `Commit Id` and `Filename with Relative path` in Command Prompt <br>
 ```CMD